|

 From a platform in front of the church you can take in the same breathtaking view across the green swathe of the Jordan Valley and the glittering Dead Sea.
 On a clear day, rooftops of Jerusalem and Bethlehem are visible.

+The bronze memorial of a snake on a cross is by Gian Paolo Fantoni of Florence.
+It symbolizes the serpent lifted up by Moses in the desert, and well as the crucifixion of Jesus.
 According to Jesus himself, The Son Of God must be lifted up as the serpent was lifted up by Moses in the wilderness, so that everyone who has faith in him may posses eternal life.
 (John 3:14-15).